-January 1, 2019 — We’ve heard it said before that new babies shouldn’t be released to their parents until they have passed a child rearing class.
+January 1, 2019 — We’ve heard it said before that new parents shouldn’t have their new babies released to them until they have passed a child rearing class.
 Something similar might be said for retirees – retirement is far too important a project to undertake without some education and training.
-With that said we are undertaking a multipart class on retirement preparation.
-As we imagine it, this course will be good for people to take years before they actually pull the retirement trigger.
+With that said we are undertaking a multipart online training class on retirement preparation.
+As we imagine it, this online course will be good for people to take years before they actually pull the retirement trigger.
 We also hope is that it might provide refresher training for those who are already enjoying their retirements.
 Please let us know what you think of the idea!

 At this point we are not sure how many modules the course will contain – that will determined by your reactions.
 The course will have several elements that we hope you find fun and helpful.
 For example, the Comments sections will include some discussion questions.
 There might be some simple assignments like filling in checklists, or drafting a note to your partner outlining some part of your retirement dream.
 And there will be at least a couple of quizzes you can fill out online and check how well you are doing.
 If you complete the course you can send us a note and we will send you a “Certificate of Completion” for your edification.